|

 20.

-"Miles, find out more about the industrial espionage -- that's what
+"Miles, follow up on the industrial espionage -- that's what

-they were responding to," the Director said.
+they were responding to," the Director ordered.
 "Wexli, find out

 shell directly above her," the 4th watcher injected.
 "An